What is container architecture?

-Remember: It's important to emphasize the hardening of both the host running the container engine and the container engine itself.
-Implementing security measures in line with Center for Internet Security (CIS) Benchmarks can significantly enhance your security posture, ensuring a robust and secure containerized environment.
+It’s important to emphasize the hardening of both the host running the container engine and the container engine itself.
+Implementing security measures aligned with the Center for Internet Security (CIS) benchmarks can significantly enhance your security posture.
+With more than 100 CIS Benchmarks available across 25+ vendor product families, these guidelines offer a robust framework for creating a secure containerized environment.

 Container images: Container images are static files that include the executable application code along with the runtime, libraries, and dependencies required to run the application.
 These images serve as the blueprint containers are instantiated from.
 They play a pivotal role in the container life cycle, enabling the portability and scalability of containerized applications.